 Preschool Development Grant

 "At the same time that we gear up to bring universal pre-K to Rhode Island, Rhode Island's successful pursuit of this grant is a major step forward in improving services and support for our children," said Governor Gina M. Raimondo.
-"The PDG work, coupled with pre-K expansion and other investments in early childhood education, represent a comprehensive approach that can change the lives of our youngest learners and their families.
-I look forward to seeing what proposals come through to help us bring this work to life."
+"The PDG work, coupled with pre-K expansion and other investments in early childhood education, represent a comprehensive approach that can change the lives of our youngest learners and their families."